How To Structure A Home Workout Routine

 Another example of an at home workout would be doing bodyweight bilateral squats, bilateral hinges, a side plank hold, and chest to wall handstand holds.

-Just make sure you’re keeping with the same workouts for 3-6 weeks before switching up your workouts i.e., your rest periods, rep ranges, etc.
+Just make sure you’re sticking with the same workouts for 3-6 weeks before switching up your training.
+You can’t progress if you’re changing the workout every single time.

 Want to learn more about how to structure an at home workout routine?
 Listen to the Stronger Than Your Boyfriend Podcast Episode 61: How to Structure At Home Workouts.